-Depending on your goals as well as your anatomy, your doctor will choose either a nipple incision, a crease (inframammary fold) incision, or an underarm incision.
-Each will be thoroughly explained during your Charlotte NC breast augmentation consultation, so that you will have realistic expectations going forward.
+Depending on your goals and personal anatomy, your doctor will choose either a nipple incision, a crease (inframammary fold) incision, or an underarm incision.
+You'll get the chance to learn about each option during your consultation, to ensure that you have the most realistic possible expectations going forward.

 Often chosen when a patient is undergoing both breast augmentation and a breast lift, this is one of the most common incision sites, made just within or around the nipple-areola complex.
 The advantage of this site is that the skin’s natural pigment at the nipple will usually conceal the scar and make it very difficult to see.